We've found 12 resorts in Canada

-Welcome to one of the most precious and protected places in the world - the Banff National Park in the Rocky Mountains.
 This iconic ski town's 3 surrounding ski areas boast 8,000 acres of skiing, so you won’t be getting bored anytime soon.
-Welcome to Banff!
+Check out Banff today!

 Big White Ski Resort is a magnificent destination for all types of skiers and snowboarders, offering wide open terrain, light dry powder, short lift lines and modern facilities.